 Why is Cape Canaveral a launch site?
 It’s the perfect spot to maximize rocket speed, ensure public safety, and maintain efficient operations.

 In total, there are 6 main reasons why NASA loves Cape Canaveral as a rocket launch site.
-I’m gonna give you the lowdown on each one, so you can understand all the ins and outs of rocket launches.
+I’ll discuss each reason in close detail, so you can better appreciate the complexities of launching a rocket.

-Quick history nugget: the first rocket launch from Cape Canaveral took to the skies on July 24, 1950.
-And even now, this far-flung marshland is one of the major U.S. spots for shooting rockets skywards.
-We’ve launched missions to the Moon, planets, and further from this now-famous small city in Florida.
+Fun fact: the first rocket launch from Cape Canaveral was on July 24, 1950.
+Even today, this remote marshland is one of the primary locations for U.S. rocket launches.
+We’ve traveled to the Moon, planets, and beyond from this now-famous small city in Florida.

 #1 Proximity to the equator for a speed boost